vishal-1344/vishal-1344/README.md

 I study intelligence as a **dynamical, interactive process**, rather than a static feed-forward computation.
 My research focuses on **adaptive inference**, **stability-aware reasoning**, and **latent geometric structure** in learned systems.

-I investigate how models can *monitor their own inference trajectories*, detect early signs of instability, and regulate computation in closed loop.
+A recurring theme in my work is the role of **invariants**: stable structural properties that govern how inference trajectories evolve, fail, or remain coherent over time.
+I investigate how models can monitor their own inference dynamics, detect early signs of instability or invariant stress, and regulate computation in closed loop.

 My work draws on control theory, nonlinear dynamics, signal processing, structured multi-process coordination, and systems neuroscience.

 ---

 ## Research

 ### **Adaptive Inference & Closed-Loop Reasoning**
-Treating inference as a **latent-space trajectory** that can be monitored, regulated, and adjusted online using intrinsic discrepancy signals and stability diagnostics, rather than fixed schedules or static heuristics.
+Treating inference as a **latent-space trajectory** that can be monitored, regulated, and adjusted online using intrinsic discrepancy signals and stability diagnostics, rather than fixed depth schedules or static heuristics.

 ### **Stability, Safety & Early-Warning Diagnostics**
-Designing **lightweight inference-time signals**—Lyapunov-style energies, curvature and jerk indicators, and off-manifold diagnostics—that anticipate failure *before* visible collapse, enabling preventative control rather than post-hoc correction.
+Designing **lightweight inference-time signals**—Lyapunov-style energies, curvature and jerk indicators, and off-manifold diagnostics—that anticipate failure *before* visible collapse by revealing stress or violation of underlying structural constraints.

-### **Latent Structure & Slow-Timescale Adaptation**
+### **Latent Structure, Geometry & Slow-Timescale Adaptation**
-Studying how **internal representations and geometry** evolve under novelty, distribution shift, and prediction error, and how slow-timescale adaptation supports robustness in non-stationary environments.
+Studying how **internal representations and geometry** evolve under novelty, distribution shift, and prediction error, and how slow-timescale adaptation preserves task-relevant structure while supporting robustness in changing environments.

 ### **Geometric & Multi-Process Reasoning**
 Modeling cognition as **interacting reasoning processes** coupled through shared geometric structure and interaction dynamics, inspired by recurrent cortical circuits, multi-timescale plasticity, and coordinated control systems.